sportdb/docs/working-with-csv-files.md

      @won=12>, ...>
 ```

-Now let's format the standings for humans :-) in the classic compact table format.
+Now let's format the standings for humans :-) in the classic more compact table format.
 Let's start with
 showing only totals - no home/away break outs yet -
-in the first simple version / try:
+in the first simple version:

 ``` ruby
 standings.to_a.each do |l|